 The Group is required to perform an impairment assessment of its investments whenever events or changes in business circumstances indicate that the carrying value of the investment may not be fully recoverable.
 An impairment loss is recorded when there has been a loss in value of the investment that is other than temporary.
 The Group assess its equity investments for other-than-temporary impairment by considering all relevant and available information including, but not limited to, current economic and market conditions, the operating performance of the companies including current earnings trends and other company-specific information such as financing needs, the Group's intent and ability to retain the investment for a period of time sufficient to allow for any anticipated recovery in market value, and the severity and duration of the impairment.
-The Group has recorded impairment losses in the periods reported.
-As of December 31, 2014 and 2015, the accumulated impairment loss of investments were nil and RMB58,510, respectively.
+The Group has recorded impairment losses in the periods presented.
+As of December 31, 2015 and 2016, the accumulated impairment loss of investments were RMB58,510 and RMB58,510, respectively.
 The other-than-temporary impairment recorded in 2015 on the equity affiliate due to sustained depression of the affiliate's expected results of operations.

-(l) Other investments
+(n) Other investments

-Other investments represent investments in equity security of private companies which the Group owes equity interest, over which the Group exerts no significant influence, or investments that are not common stock or in-substance common stock, are measured initially at cost.
+Other investments represent investments in equity security of private companies which the Group owes equity interest, over which the Group exerts no significant influence and are measured initially at cost.

 The Group reviews the investments for impairment whenever events or changes in circumstances indicate that the carrying amount of the investments may not be recoverable.
-Certain of the Group's investments are in development stage companies whose success depends on factors including the ability of the investee companies to raise additional funds in financial markets that can be volatile and other key business factors, any of which may impact the Company's ability to recover its investment.
-The Group recorded impairments in the amount of nil, RMB 6,166 and RMB 41,239 for the years ended December 31, 2013, 2014 and 2015, respectively.
+Certain of the Group's investments are in development stage companies whose success depends on factors including the ability of the investee companies to raise additional funds in financial markets that can be volatile and other key business factors, any of which may impact the Company's ability to recover its investments.
+At Decemer 31, 2015 and 2016, the accumulated impairment loss of investments were RMB41,239 and RMB110,608, respectively.

-(m) Available for sale securities
+(o) Available for sale securities

 The Group invests in marketable equity securities and debt securities to meet business objectives.
 These marketable securities are reported at fair value, classified and accounted for as available-for-sale securities in investment securities.
 The assessment of a decline in the fair value of an individual security is based on whether the decline is other-than-temporary.
-The Group assesses its available-for-sale securities for other-than-temporary impairment by considering factors including, but not limited to, its ability and intent to hold the individual security, severity of the impairment, expected duration of the impairment and forecasted recovery of fair value.
+The Group assesses its available-for-sale securities for other-than-temporary impairment by considering factors including, but not limited to, its ability and intent to hold the individual security, severity of the impairment, expected duration of the impairment and forecasted recovery of fair values.
 Investments classified as available-for-sale securities are reported at fair value with unrealized gains or losses, if any, recorded in accumulated other comprehensive income in shareholders' equity.
 If the Group determines a decline in fair value is other-than-temporary, the cost basis of the individual security is written down to fair value as a new cost basis and the amount of the write-down is accounted for as a realized loss charged in the consolidated statement of income and comprehensive income.
 The fair values of the investments would not be adjusted for subsequent recoveries in fair values.
-The Group recorded no impairments of available-for-sale securities for the years ended December 31, 2013, 2014 and 2015.
+The Group recorded nil, nil and RMB48,634 of impairment on available-for-sale securities for the years ended December 31, 2014, 2015 and 2016.